EricDiaz27/EricDiaz27.github.io/README.md

 # EricDiaz27.github.io
-description: Bookmark this to keep an eye on my project updates!
+description: This is my portfolio of projects from SNHU